 The damages in the impact depend on the degree of the storm, winds, size, and density of the hailstones, and the type of roof.
 Inspecting your roof after a hail storm is essential in determining the nature and amount of impact on the roof.

 Quick actions on the damaged roof prevent further consequences like leakages, poor insulation and energy management, and mold infestations in damp areas.
-Learn more about hail damage and the signs on roof shingles.
+Learn more about hail damage and the signs of storm damage on roof shingles.

 Asphalt Shingle Roof